reown-com/appkit/.github/pull_request_template.md

 # Checklist

-- [ ] New functionality is covered by automated tests (Unit tests, E2E tests)
+- [ ] Code in this PR is covered by automated tests (Unit tests, E2E tests)
 - [ ] My changes generate no new warnings